-Similarly, the small scale, low impact extension of rural buildings in business or tourist use will only be permitted where it can be demonstrated that it is essential for the operation of the existing occupier and in accordance with Policy CNP 3 - Preventing coalescence between Cuckfield and Haywards Heath, Policy CNP 5- Protect and enhance the countryside, and would result in a high quality design in accordance with Policy CNP 1 - Design of New Development and Conservation.
+The building to be re-used will be of permanent construction and capable of reuse without substantial reconstruction or extensive alteration.
+Works of adaptation should not materially alter its appearance and setting.
+The landscape around Cuckfield is sensitive to change.
+Consequently the extension of re-used rural buildings in business or tourist use will only be permitted where it can be demonstrated that it is essential for the operation of the existing occupier and in accordance with CNP 3 - Preventing coalescence between Cuckfield and Haywards Heath, CNP 5- Protect and enhance the countryside, and would result in a high quality design in accordance with Policy CNP 1 - Design of New Development and Conservation.

 The design and volume of any extension should be subservient to the original building and present a satisfactory composition.

-Development should not result in a large, bulky or intrusive building in the landscape which is likely to have a detrimental impact on an area largely free from development.
+It should not result in a large, bulky or intrusive building in the landscape which is likely to have a detrimental impact on an area largely free from development.
 The impact of the development on the countryside is clearly greater if located in a highly visible location.
 However, the test of impact still applies even if there are limited or no public views of it as, if allowed, the argument could be repeated, with a potentially more serious cumulative impact on the urbanisation of the countryside as well as public amenity value (health and well-being, views, dog walking, access to green space, etc.) and for these reasons would be unacceptable.
-In some locations any development may be inappropriate.
+In some locations any extension may be inappropriate.